JeffreyRodriguez/Liberator12k/Documentation/Quick Start.md

 ### Printing basics
 I use ABS almost exclusively, MOST of it can be printed in PLA just fine.
 A few parts that weld onto the receiver tube must be ABS.

+It's designed to work with a 1.5mm nozzle.
+If you weren't aware, bigger nozzles print *way in the hell faster*.
+It's worth your time to swap out, just for these prints, you won't want to go back.

+3mm thick walls and 30% infill

 ### Three Waypoints

 You need all the printable parts in each of these files.